PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/pipeline_develop_guide_en.md

 # Overview of PaddleX Model Pipeline Usage

-If you have already experienced the pre-trained model pipeline effects in PaddleX and wish to proceed directly with model fine-tuning, you can jump to [Model Selection](）.
+If you have already experienced the pre-trained model pipeline effects in PaddleX and wish to proceed directly with model fine-tuning, you can jump to [Model Selection](# ).

 The complete PaddleX model pipeline development process is illustrated in the following diagram: